 A Spirit of Adventure

 Having steered his company through the worst of the Great Depression without laying off any people, in 1935 he set off on an adventure.

 It is called the “tree of life” by some Brazilians, and that stirred H.F.’s imagination.
-He wanted to see its source and ensure a sustainable supply of this substance that was so important to the survival of his company.
+He wanted to see its source and, ultimately, worked to ensure a sustainable supply of this substance that was so important to the survival of his company.

 So H.F. set off on an expedition by airplane into the jungles of Brazil.
 His “Carnaúba Expedition” was daring enough to be reported by Time magazine.
 It was 15,000 miles over seas, deserts and jungles.
 And it was a huge success.
 He established a plantation to sustainably supply the company’s needed wax.
 But even more important, he found inspiration...in fact later he would say the trip changed his life.

 It was one of many adventures that set a course for our company.